rkyzk/ecopost/README.md

 |36|“Sign out” button|Log in as "testuser."
 Click on "Log out" in the navigation bar. |Click on "Sign out"|Redirected to "Home" page, and the flash message says, "You have signed out." | Redirected to "Home" page, and the flash message says, "You have signed out." |pass|2023/4/30|

 ### Test summary

-Some tests failed
+- "Remember me" function in the test no. 35.
-- "Remember me" function in the test no. 35. in general clicking on the check box "Remember me" prepopulates the password for the user when the same user tries to logs in the next time.
-But as the test result suggests, the password doesn't get prepopulated.
-It needs to be fixed in the future.
+In general clicking on the check box "Remember me" prepopulates the password for the user when the same user tries to logs in the next time.
+But as recorded, the password doesn't get filled out automatically.
+It doesn't cause a serious problem for the function of the site, so as of May 4th, 2023, I will leave it as it is, but it needs to be fixed in the future.

-- test no.<br>
+- test no.  <br>
-When all fields were left empty, a built-in message "Please fill out this field" didn't show up.
+When spaces are entered for the title, content and city, and the country is unselected, clicking 'Save' or 'Submit' will display the validation message for the country.

-When spaces are entered for title, content and city and the country was unselected, clicking on 'Save' or 'Submit' didn't show the Django form error message didn't show up for the title but for the country.
-It seems that Django error messages don't show up when spaces are entered for required fields.
+When spaces are entered for the title, content and city while the country is selected, clicking 'Save' will display a message 'This field is required.' for the title, content and city.
+Clicking 'Submit' in this case will cause the confirmation dialog to appear.
-When the country was specified while the title, content and city were left empty, clicking on 'Save' or 'Submit' showed crispy form error message "This field is required."
+In all four cases, the form will be submitted only if it’s sufficiently filled out, so I will leave the code unchanged as of May 4th, 2023.
-As of May 2nd, 2023 I decided to leave the program unchanged, since the page still allows only suffiently filled-out forms to be submitted.
-But for consistency purpose, in the future, I will consider finding a way to display the Django form error messages for required fields that were filled out with spaces.
+Ideally, I want to design the validation to display messages for all the required fields that are left empty or are filled out with spaces at the first time users save or submit the form.
+Also the confirmation dialog should appear only if there are no validation messages to be displayed.
+I will rewrite the code to change these aspects in the future.

 "update post" page
 tests   failed, because the Django form error messages appeared before redirection.
-If 'Cancel' button is clicked, the user should be promptly redirected to "detail page," so this program needed to be changed.
+If 'Cancel' button is clicked, the user should be promptly redirected to "detail page."
 I used anchor tag and href attribute to redirect to "Detail Page" (line 16 in "update_post.html") and repeated the tests:

  Test No.| Test condition | Preparation Steps if any | Test Steps | Expected results | Actual results | Pass/Fail | Date |
 |:---| :--- | :--- |:---| :--- | :--- |:---| :--- |